All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 Going overseas to meet someone you met online

 Be wary of relationships started over the internet.
-Cyber-dating scams are common and Australians have lost large amounts of money on sham marriage partners.
+Cyber-dating scams are common.
+Australians have lost large amounts of money on sham marriage partners.
 In some instances, relationship scammers kidnap and hold to ransom Australians who've travelled overseas to meet their online partner.

 If you do travel overseas to meet someone for the first time, always: